MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-rich-messages.md

 **amount**

 The monetary amount of the Apple Pay request.
-This must be greater than zero.
+This value must be greater than zero.

 Type: ```string``` - Required: Yes